joeljhanster/youcalledmewithyourheartbot/README.md

 This repository is mainly for the development of a Telegram bot that I have made to ask a very special girl in my life to be my girlfriend.

 ### Commands
-`/start`: By starting the bot, it means that the girl you have been chasing has finally said YES!
+`/start`: By starting the bot, it means that the girl you have been chasing has finally said YES!<br/>
-`/write`: Support each other with a word of encouragement!
+`/write`: Support each other with a word of encouragement!<br/>
 `/journal`: Store our favourite photos and caption it!
-Let's keep our memories!
+Let's keep our memories!<br/>
-`/viewjournal`: Let's visit memory lane!
+`/viewjournal`: Let's visit memory lane!<br/>
-`/date`: Make dating fun with wild ideas!
+`/date`: Make dating fun with wild ideas!<br/>

 ### Functionalities
 1. `/write`